EzrealLee9527/SHD/rebuttal.md

 **Q:** Clarity of writing
 **A:** We appreciate your detail and constructive criticism and are committed to improving the manuscript.
-Thank you for your thorough review and suggestions.
-We have moved Figure 2 from the appendix to the main text to help readers better understand our method.
+We fixed the typos, sentences with awkward phrasing and incomplete sentences.
+And We moved Figure 2 from the appendix to the main text to help readers better understand our method.

 **Q:** Empirical Robustness
 **A:** We will add 95% CIs (3 seeds) to Tables 2/4/6.

 We appreciate the reviewers' time and welcome further discussion.